MIRI LRS Recommended Strategies

 See also: MIRI Cross-Mode Recommended StrategiesMIRI LRS Slit Target AcquisitionMIRI LRS Slitless Target AcquisitionJWST Pointing Performance

 Some observing situations will require the use of an offset TA target.
-Observers should exercise care in these situations, because any error in the position of either the TA target or the spectroscopic target will result in the misplacement of the target in the slit.
-See LRS Slit Target Acquisition - Self TA vs. offset TA for additional information.
+Any error in the position of either the TA target or the spectroscopic target will result in the misplacement of the target in the slit and could lead to a failure of the observation.
+See LRS Slit Target Acquisition - Self TA vs. offset TA and Policies for the Telescope Time Review Board for additional information.

 When the target is dispersed, it is challenging to reconstruct precisely where the target was positioned on the detector, either from blind pointing or from target acquisition.
 Verification images have proven very useful as a pointing verification check, and to diagnose potential calibration issues.
 This capability has been given extra flexibility as of APT2023.1.1, to make this feature maximally useful.
 For slitless observations, the image will be taken by default; for slit observations this feature is optional, but highly recommended